Induced cosmological anisotropy by a gauge-gravity interaction: Equations of motion and their solutions

 The metric as written in Eq.~(\ref{eq:metricB1}) has had its symmetries broken down to $\mathbb{R}\times\mathbb{R}\times\mathbb{R}$, which is equivalent to the Bianchi I spacetime; in order to restore $SO(2)\times\mathbb{R}$ (or $\mathbb{R}^2\times \mathbb{R}$), we need to choose which sets the components of the gauge field to $A_2=A_3$.
 This choice brings us to the final metric which we use in the rest of this paper as

-which is equivalent to Bianchi VII$_h$ and related to Kantowski-Sachs geometry (see for example \cite{Barrow:1996gx}).
+which is equivalent to Bianchi VII$_0$.
 The symmetries of this metric encapsulates the idea that the universe has a kind of preferred direction or symmetry axis, along which the cosmic expansion evolves differently.